KeyurTringapps/Machine_Learning/README.md

 # Step To Run -

-Either you can run this with the help of IDE like PyCharm or you can use other supporting software which
+Either you can run this with the help of IDE like PyCharm or you can use other supporting software which support python language,